firemodels/fds/Manuals/FDS_Technical_Reference_Guide/FIGURES/Absorption_Coefficients_Appendix/README.txt

 use the Matlab script effmeans.m

-To modify the plot Absorption_spectra.pdf in Manuals/FDS_Technical_Reference_Guide/FIGURES, use the Matlab script abscoeffs.m
+To modify the plot Absorption_spectra.pdf in Manuals/FDS_Technical_Reference_Guide/FIGURES, use the Matlab script plotspectra.m